Find a Job

 Search for a job that fits your education, abilities, and interests.

 Negotiate a Salary

-- Don't prematurely discuss salary until you have a clear vision of the job description and requirements or until the hiring employer mentions the topic.
+- Don't jump the gun.
+Don't prematurely discuss salary until you have a clear vision of the job description and requirements or until the hiring employer mentions the topic.

-- Benefits count; include benefits when you're evaluating an offer (health insurance, 401K, special employee discounts, reimbursement for education expenses, etc.).
+- Know what benefits come with the offer.
+These can include health insurance, 401K, special employee discounts, reimbursement for education expenses, etc.

-- When you do go to negotiate, make sure you compile support for a negotiating position.
+- Back up your claim for wanting more.
+When you do negotiate, make sure you compile support.
 Research similar positions and the starting salary for these positions, and use this knowledge in your negotiations.